Electric Vehicles

 Plug-in America, a U.S. organization specializing in electric mobility, performed a detailed analysis of the electrical components of used vehicles and came up with a simple conclusion: if the battery is in good shape, buying a slightly used electric car is like buying a new car for less money, taking depreciation into account.
 The first wave of EVs had a shorter range, making them not suitable for all uses.
 But they might be a good solution for city dwellers, or suburban families who are looking to buy a second vehicle.

-Learn more on the Prince Edward Island websiteThe Manitoba Electric Vehicle Rebate Program provides rebates of $4,000 on the purchase of a new eligible electric vehicle, $1,000 to $4,000 on leasing an eligible electric vehicle, and $2,500 on the purchase of pre-owned eligible electric vehicles.
+The Manitoba Electric Vehicle Rebate Program provides rebates of up to $4,000 on the purchase of a new eligible electric vehicle.